adegard/gsheet_notepad-plus-plus/README.md

 # Installation

-In Notepad++, go to define language, and import the xml file.
+In Notepad++, go to Language/User define langage/Define language..., and import the xml file.
-Save it.
+Save it (give it a nem eg. gsheet) & enjoy!

 # Special tips for commenting in formula: